Skip to main content

 • Vitamin D and B12.
 Both meaningfully affect mood and energy.

 • Fasting insulin, HbA1c, and ApoB.
-Cardiometabolic risk shifts during this transition and is worth knowing about.
+Cardiometabolic risk changes during this transition, and these markers show where you stand.

-• Sometimes a sex-hormone-binding globulin and total testosterone, especially if libido or energy is a major complaint.
+• Sometimes a sex-hormone-binding globulin and total testosterone, particularly if libido or energy is a major complaint.

-We do not lean on a single FSH value to "make the diagnosis."
-Perimenopause is a clinical diagnosis built on symptoms plus pattern.
+We do not base the diagnosis on a single FSH value.
+Perimenopause is a clinical diagnosis, built from symptoms and pattern.

 The Women's Health Initiative (WHI) study in 2002 created two decades of fear around hormone therapy.
 The reanalysis since then has been substantial and important.
 The summary, as best we currently understand it:

 • For healthy women under 60 (or within 10 years of menopause) starting hormone therapy, the risk-benefit profile is favorable.
 Cardiovascular risk is not increased and may be reduced.
 Breast cancer risk increases marginally with combined estrogen-plus-progestin therapy over years but the absolute risk remains small for most women.
-Bone protection is real.
+Bone protection is one of the clearest benefits.

-• The form matters.
+• The form of estrogen makes a difference.
 Transdermal estradiol (patch, gel) does not carry the venous thromboembolism risk that oral estrogen does.
 Micronized progesterone has a better profile than older synthetic progestins.

 • For women with a uterus, progesterone is needed to protect the endometrium when estrogen is given.